worldbank/pti_on_colab/README.md

 `Val_2017_allTech.tif`
 `Val_2017_Irrigated.tif`

+## Basic workflow:

+## Common process
+(1) `config.ipynb` You can specify global parameters for all processes here by a target country.
+Renaming the config file, for example, 'config_SEN,' you can keep a config setting for the country (this case Senegal) next time you need to rework it.
+For the actual process, the name of the config file must be `config.ipynb`.

+- NOTE1: In Specify the name of ADM3 SHP, every time select a proper option for each target country.
+- NOTE2: In Specify the name of the Livelihood Zone SHP, every time select a proper option for each target country.

+(2) `generate_dir.ipynb` As the later PTI visualization process needs a specifically designed directory structure for the PTI team, this tool automatically generates the specified directories under `data`  based on the target country list defined in `config.ipynb` (ie., `config.l_tar_ISO`).

 ## Each country process:
 (3) `ADM_prep.ipynb` This is a good tool for preparing a fine ADM-3 shapefile, which is the base of all zonal statistics for other steps.
 As the condition of ADM-3 Shapefile can vary across target countries, you may need to modify this tool if needed.